0xcert/framework/docs/api/wanchain.md

 A class instance `variable` holding a `string` which represents a Wanchain account address that plays the role of a receiver.

 ::: tip
-When you are deploying a new ledger, this variable represents the ledger ID and is `null` until a mutation is completed.
+When you are deploying a new ledger, this variable represents the ledger ID and remains `null` until a mutation is completed.
 :::

 ### retry()

 An `asynchronous` class instance `function` which resubmits the same mutation to the blockchain at a higher price.
 Since the speed of accepting mutations onto the blockchain depends on the current network state, a mutation could remain unconfirmed for a while.
-In that case, you can retry submitting the same mutation with an increased price to speed up its acceptance onto the blockchain.
-The price is determined by the current network price, multiplied by `retryGasPriceMultiplier` parameter on the provider (which defaults to 2).
-Note that this method will throw error if the mutation has already been accepted onto the blockchain.
+In that case, you can retry submitting the same mutation at an increased price to speed up its acceptance onto the blockchain.
+The price is determined by the current network price, multiplied by `retryGasPriceMultiplier` parameter on the provider (which defaults to `2`).
+Note that this method will throw an error if the mutation has already been accepted onto the blockchain.

 ### resolve()